Chapter 6:

 The railings creaked as a young man stepped forward.

-A radiant smile spread across his face.
+A radiant smile spread across the young man face.

 He turned his gaze toward Rei.